Finance Review

 〔Local currency basis〕

-Segment operating income increased 36.0%, to ¥21.0 billion.
-Excluding the impact of business withdrawals, segment operating income would have risen 65.9%.
-Factors behind this significant gain included a recovery in shipments of high-value-added products for use in electronics equipment and in mobility solutions, which contributed to an improved product mix, as well as successful efforts to revise sales prices for all products.
+Segment operating income climbed 22.0%, to ¥5.1 billion.
+Factors behind this included higher sales of high-value-added products for use in electronics equipment and in mobility solutions and successful efforts to maintain sales prices for all products.

 (Billions of yen)